fastesol/MapFig-Omeka-Plugin/README.md

 Stand alone plugin for adding Leaflet maps to your Omeka installation
 # Version 2.0.1

+# Changelog

+Created a separate controller for each module
+Removed addAction/editAction/saveAction/deleteAction functions from IndexController Used the Abstract addAction/editAction/deleteAction functions for the controllers to enable the built-in csrf feature Created the separate add/edit views for all the controllers Removed all extraneous files

 ## Description

 Add Leaflet maps via shortcode to your pages, exhibits, items, and collections.